rrrusst/solairia/README.md

 2) You can use it to introduce beginners to the world of text-generation LLMs, or to refine your prompt engineering skills on different LLMs.
 3) You can give it a personality so that it responds in the style of that personality, or give it rules to govern its responses.
 4) You can use it as your personal and private Q & A companion, a source of ideas and inspiration, a storyteller, a speechwriter, a temporary virtual confidante and more.
-5) You can export/import config settings, which can be used as config 'profiles' for different LLMs (e.g. easily applying a specific custom prompt template for a specific LLM)
+5) You can export/import config settings, which can be used as config 'profiles' for different LLMs (e.g. set a specific personality and context size for a specific LLM)
 6) You can export your chat log in '.txt' format from SOLAIRIA's menu via File > Export chat log.
 7) You can use it to analyse text files (.csv, .log and .txt) and get insights on their contents.
     1) Best used with GPU-bound version for much faster analysis time.